 At the end of the journey, we remember only one battle: the one we fought against ourselves, the original enemy.
 The one that defined us.

-As we’ve noted many times in the past, Argentina is about much more than Malbec.
+As we've noted many times in the past, Argentina is about much more than Malbec.
 And one of the more exciting varietals coming out of this region currently is Cabernet Franc, a variety that we love.
-We’ll be featuring a number of exceptional examples in the coming weeks.
+We've got a number of exceptional examples in our list of the best Cabernet Franc.

-Up first; however, is a bottle that without Costco’s low price wouldn’t normally fall within our price range.
-Sure, it’s still just a penny under our limit, but it’s worth every one of those pennies in our opinion.
+Today, however, is a bottle that without Costco's low price wouldn't normally fall within our price range.
+Sure, it's still just a penny under our limit, but it's worth every one of those pennies in our opinion.
 And in fact, this latest vintage (2018) is even better than the last time we tried it (the 2015).

 The 2015 El Enemigo Cabernet Franc begins with a serious, but very attractive aroma of red cherry and dark berry fruit, herbs (but no green pepper), cedar, leather and spice.